10 Must Have Products When Painting Furniture

 But we also use sandpaper to sand in between coats of paint to make the paint really soft and smooth.
 And in between coats of polyurethane for the same reason.
 We also use sandpaper to sand down wood filler smooth, and to shape it if we need to.

 And one last way we use sandpaper is to distress the paint for a farmhouse, distressed look.
-Here are 6 ways of distressing furniture (some are without sandpaper)!
+Here are 6 distressing furniture techniques (some are without sandpaper)!

 3M Pro grade 220 grit sandpaper